Koforidua Technical University: Introduction

-The institution has five faculties and one institute: Faculty of Business and Management Studies, Faculty of Applied Sciences and Technology, Faculty of Engineering, Faculty of Built and Natural Environment, Faculty of Health and Allied Sciences and the Institute of Open and Distance Learning.
-Since its establishment the university, its number of HND programs have increased from 2 to 14.
+In 1997, the University began with a "solo block" structure and a small number of students.
+However, it has recently expanded in terms of student population, programs, faculties, and infrastructure development.
+The University now has five (5) faculties and one institute, with approximately eight thousand (8,000) students.
+The institution has five faculties and one institute: The Faculty of Business and Management Studies, the Faculty of Applied Sciences and Technology, The Faculty of Engineering, Faculty of Built and Natural Environment, the Faculty of Health and Allied Sciences, and the Institute of Open and Distance Learning.
+Since its establishment, its number of HND programs has increased from 2 to 14.
 6 of the programs are offered by the School of Business and Management Studies, 6 from the Faculty of Engineering and 4 from the School of Applied Science and Technology.

-To fulfill its 2010-2014 strategic plans, it now offers Bachelor of Technology programs for only 2 courses-procurement and Automotive Engineering.
+To fulfill its 2010-2014 strategic plans, it now offers Bachelor of Technology programs for only 2 courses—procurement and Automotive Engineering.
 Other courses are looking to be added.
-Koforidua Technical University has the support of a number of institutions which includes Ministry of Education and its agencies, National Council for Tertiary Education, National Accreditation Board, National Board for Professional and Technician Examinations, [./Http://www.getfund.gov.gh/ Ghana Education Trust Fund] and the Council for Technical and Vocational Education and Training.
+Koforidua Technical University has the support of a number of institutions, which includes the Ministry of Education and its agencies, National Council for Tertiary Education, National Accreditation Board, National Board for Professional and Technician Examinations, the Ghana Education Trust Fund, and the Council for Technical and Vocational Education and Training.